“Okay, but how do you get protein???”

 Tofu is made from white soybeans that are mashed together to create a spongy protein source that eagerly soaks up any marinade or sauce.
 Tofu comes in a variety of firmnesses, from extra firm all the way to silken (or very soft tofu).

 Choosing the appropriate firmness typically comes down to how you’re planning to cook the tofu – firm and extra firm tofu are good for stir frys, baking, scrambling (in place of eggs), in curries, and in soups.
-Basically, any recipe where you want tofu to hold its shape.
+Basically, any recipe where you want the tofu to hold its shape.
 Soft tofu (usually referred to as regular tofu and silken tofu) is good for thickening dishes and to use in smoothies for an extra dose of protein.

 You can find tofu in the dairy or produce aisle of most grocery stores (refrigerated, never frozen).